BezukhVladimir/CODINGAME.PUZZLES/1. Easy/Rock paper scissors lizard spock/README.md

 ## Input
 Line 1: an integer N representing the number of participants in the competition <br>
-Lines 2 to N+1: an integer NUMPLAYER indicating the player number (players have distinct numbers between 1 and N) followed by a letter 'R', 'P', 'C', 'L' or 'S' <br> indicating the chosen sign SIGNPLAYER
+Lines 2 to N+1: an integer NUMPLAYER indicating the player number (players have distinct numbers between 1 and N) followed by a letter 'R', 'P', 'C', 'L' or 'S' indicating the chosen sign SIGNPLAYER

 ## Output
 Line 1: the number of the winner <br>